vadter/Hantek6254BC/README.md

-Toget it work you need to install python 3, the pyusb, matplotlib and pyqtgraph libraries for scripts with the appropriate names.
+To get it work you need to install python 3, the pyusb, matplotlib and pyqtgraph libraries for scripts with the appropriate names.

 Implemented functions based on the Qt example program for windows of the official software: